gsuquet/ebalanceplusgame/README.md

 - **vite.config.ts**: Vite configuration file, it contains the configuration of the Vite server and the plugins used in the project

 ### Application pages
+- **Home (/)**: Home page of the application, contains the main menu allowing you to start a new game in solo or multiplayer mode
+- **Game (/game)**: Game page, contains the list of electrical appliances and the game board allowing you to add, remove and modify your consumption

 ## Recommended IDE Setup